-And honestly, this should be a life lesson in all aspects of life, and a good illustration that making mistakes is fine, and shouldn't disqualify anyone from starting over to better reach their goals.
+And honestly, this should be a life lesson in all aspects of life, and a good illustration that making mistakes is ok, and shouldn't disqualify anyone from starting over to regroup to reach their goals.

 14. If you feel led to do collage work during the event, prepare your material, paper especially, before the event.
 It's distracting to the worshippers and worship team/band if you're being loud or creating a mess around you tearing or cutting up paper.

-15. Thankfully I've never had to learn this the hard way, but dress appropriately!
-Wear clothes that are not clingy and form fitting, as well as, undergarments that don't show.
-Make absolutely sure you have proper skin coverage if you're bending over or stretching overhead.
-Ladies, please don't wear any kind of skirt or pants/shorts that are shorter than mid-calf, period.
-If you're on an elevated platform I advise you stay away from wearing skirts altogether.
-But even if you're on the floor, your skirt needs to be long and have an adequate slip.
+15. Thankfully I've never had to learn this the hard way, but dress appropriately.
+Wear clothes that aren't tight, and undergarments that don't show.
+Make absolutely sure you have proper skin coverage if you're bending over, crouching down, or stretching overhead.
+Ladies, please don't wear any kind of skirt, pants, or shorts that are shorter than mid-calf, period.
+If you're on an elevated platform I advise you stay away from wearing skirts and shorts altogether.
+Even if you're on the floor, your skirt needs to be long and have an adequate slip.
 You may think you can't see through a dark skirt or blouse, but the lights going through your clothes will reveal otherwise!
-Leave the clunky jewelry at home.
-Also, wear comfortable shoes that you can stand in for a long time, and if it's helpful, you can bring yourself a foam mat to stand on.
+Leave the chunky jewelry at home, it just gets in the way and speckled in paint.
+Also, wear comfortable shoes that you can stand in for a long time.
+If it's helpful, you can bring yourself a foam mat to stand on.
 To protect your clothes, you may want to consider using an apron or painting smock.
 If you're careful when you paint, that's great.
 But what you can't always control is splash up from the sink when you clean your brushes afterward.
 Another thing about washing brushes out in someone else's sink - clean up after yourself.
 Leave no residue in the drain, on the counter, or in the basin.
 Check the floor and mirror to make sure every surface nearby is free from your paint.

-16. Inevitably, someone along the way will be critical of your art, or be strangely possessive of your art.
-They may even be pretty rude about it.
+16. Inevitably, someone along the way will be critical of your art, or strangely possessive.
+They may even be rude, and violate your personal space.
 They may tell you what they would do differently (had it happen to me more than once.)
 They may tell you how you can improve your technique, when you weren't looking for input (also had that happen to me.)
 They may try to convince you it's "God's will" to give them your art (one lady got on stage with me when I was painting for Heidi Baker, and literally grabbed my canvas and tried to walk out with it!)
 Conversely, they may even tell you what you've painted was not "of God" or not what they were seeing in the spirit (sadly, I've been told one of my paintings was demonic, but I knew this person and her friends were there to cause rift, and had been trying to divide others against the move of the Holy Spirit the whole night.)
 My advice is this: Establish healthy boundaries, be discerning, polite, but also firm in telling them that your focus was on listening to what Holy Spirit was saying.
 Don't be a doormat and don't take offense.
 Really, what God is showing you in those instances are hurt areas in that person you can pray into if you're so led, and then release that critical person back to God.
 It's not your job to defend your art.
 Neither is it your job to be an impromptu counselor, unless you really know God is giving you a clear open door to speak into their life to break something off of them.
 It is, however, your responsibility to be an ambassador for the Kingdom of Heaven on Earth.
-Steward and salt your words with graciousness and love, and move forward.
+Establish healthy boundaries, steward and salt your words with graciousness and love, and move forward.